MechaDragonX/dosbox_linux_launch_scripts/readme.md

         - Debian-based: `libopusfile0`
         - Arch: `opusfile`
         - Fedora: `opusfile`
 - A global installation of DOSBox.
-DOSBox Staging works, but I have not tested DOSBox-X, the fork that works with the [NEC PC-9800 series](https://en.wikipedia.org/wiki/PC-98)
+Forks such as DOSBox Staging and DOSBox-X, the fork that works with the [NEC PC-9800 series](https://en.wikipedia.org/wiki/PC-98), work as well, but you may have to modify the script
     - Normal DOSBox
         - Debian: `dosbox`
         - Ubuntu: Make sure [Universe repositories are enabled](https://help.ubuntu.com/community/AddingRepositoriesHowto) and install `dosbox`
         - Arch: `dosbox`
         - Fedora: `dosbox`
     - DOSBox Staging
-        - Debian-based:
+        - Debian-based: Requires a custom repository
             ```bash
             sudo add-apt-repository ppa:feignint/dosbox-staging
             sudo apt-get update